 Taxi will provide fields for the href and link text.

 An image is made editable by wrapping <editable> around an <img> tag.

 <editable name="heroimage" label="Hero Image"> <img src="http://placekitten.com/200/300" height="200" width="300" alt="kittens!" style="display:block"> </editable>

 Taxi will provide fields for the image source, height, width and alt text.
 The editor will be able to upload images, or provide a url for the image location (image uploads may not be turned on for your organisation, but this doesn't affect how we code the Design System).

 If you wrap an editable tag around an <a> tag that contains (only) an <img>, then Taxi will provide both the link and image fields, plus a button to remove the link if required.

 If you wrap an editable tag around code that Taxi doesn’t understand, or multiples of the above (eg. Text and an image) then Taxi will make all of that code editable in a paragraph field.

 <editable name="headline" label="Main Headline" hint="Please ensure you use sentence case only"></editable>

 Every editable tag must have a name= attribute.
-This helps Taxi when saving and retrieving content, and maps the content in the Taxi database to a space in the template.
+This helps Taxi when saving and retrieving content, and maps the content in the Taxi database to a space in the Design System.